leoparker157/PixivImageViewer/README.md

 **Notice: This app only provides a lightweight image frontend, allowing users to find and access their desired illustrations.
 It does not include a download option

 **Note:**

- **Due to Pixiv no longer supporting login using a username and password, you must have a refresh token in order to log in**

 **Due to Pixiv's restrictions on using direct image links, this app will download the images to the `image/` folder inside the project directory.**